thewh1teagle/kokoro-onnx/README.md

 _Note: you don't have to use `uv`. but it just make things much simpler.
 You can use regular Python as well._

-1. Create new project folder (you name it)
+2. Create new project folder (you name it)
-2. Prepare the environment and run in the project folder
+3. Run in the project folder

 ```console
 uv init -p 3.12